What Is a Homeowners Insurance Deductible?

 It’s not uncommon for people to choose a deductible of $1,000.
 This is because it gives you enough risk to potentially lower your rates, but not enough to set you back months of income.

-There are pros and cons to setting either a high or low deductible.
+There are pros and cons to setting either a high or low homeowners insurance deductible.
 A high one can help you save, but it means you’ll have to pay more when you file a claim.
 A low one can protect you from breaking the bank when an accident occurs, but you’ll undoubtedly have to pay more for coverage.
 Whether each one is better just depends on what you value most, having lower rates or having less financial risk.

 Share: